Quasinormal modes of rapidly rotating Ellis-Bronnikov wormholes: Spectrum of quasinormal modes for rotating Ellis-Bronnikov wormholes

 In this section we discuss the results we obtain by applying our spectral method described in the previous sections.
 We will focus on the azimuthal number $M_z=2,3$ sector of the perturbations, which is the one that is typically expected to dominate the gravitational wave emission during the ringdown phase.
 Other values of $M_z$ will be studied elsewhere.

 Figure \ref{fig:spectrum_sample} shows a typical spectrum we can obtain with our method.
 It contains the fundamental modes for several multipoles $l$.
 In the figure we show the eigenvalue $\omega$ in the complex plane for $M_z=2$ and $r_0=1$.
 In black crosses we show the quasinormal modes for an almost static Ellis-Bronnikov solution with $w_{-\infty}=0.001$.
 The blue squares represent the quasinormal modes from a solution with $w_{-\infty}=0.2$.
-In red dots we show the modes from a solution with $w_{-\infty}=0.6$. { We typically choose grids with $N_x=N_y=20$, for which all the} PDEs are satisfied with an accuracy of at least $10^{-4}$ at every point of the grid.
+In red dots we show the modes from a solution with $w_{-\infty}=0.6$. {We typically choose grids with $N_x=N_y=20$, for which all the} PDEs are satisfied with an accuracy of at least $10^{-4}$ at every point of the grid.
+These parameters have been shown to work satisfactorily in reproducing the mode spectrum for the static Ellis-Bronnikov wormholes and Kerr black holes.

 Let us first focus on the modes for the almost static solution (black crosses).
 In the region that we are plotting we can distinguish six modes, three with positive values of $\omega_R$ and three with negative values of $\omega_R$.
 These are the modes led by $l=2,3,4$ multipoles in the angular dependence.
 The ones closest to the $\omega_R=0$ axis are the fundamental $l=2$ modes, and as we move away from this axis we find the $l=3$ and $l=4$ modes.
 As a reference we have added the vertical lines that roughly indicate the regions where the $l=2,3,4$ modes reside.